Theory and practice of lucid dreams according to Western psychology

 - Go back to bed, telling yourself that you will remember dreaming during the next dream.

-- Visualise your body asleep in bed and at the same time see yourself in the previous dream as soon as you get up and realise that you are dreaming.
+- Visualise your body asleep in bed and, simultaneously, see yourself in the previous dream getting up and realising that you are dreaming.

 - Repeat b and c.